 Judith Page was born in Lexington, Kentucky, and studied art at the University of Kentucky and Transylvania University.
-Early influences were her father, an amateur historian, photographer, and raconteur, who instilled in her a love and respect for history and the creative process; her optometrist, the photographer Ralph Eugene Meatyard, who influenced her through his commitment to a Gothic vision; and writers such as Flannery O’Connor, Ed McClanahan, and Carson McCullers who provided her with many potent visual images.
+Early influences were her father, an amateur historian, photographer, and raconteur, who instilled in her a love and respect for history and the creative process; her optician, the photographer Ralph Eugene Meatyard, who influenced her through his commitment to a Gothic vision; and writers such as Flannery O’Connor, Ed McClanahan, and Carson McCullers who provided her with many potent visual images.
 Other influences include the Roman historian Tacitus; the politician Cassius Clay; the musicians Jean Ritchie and John Jacob Niles; and Southern vernacular artists such as Bill Traylor, Bessie Harvey, and Howard Finster.
 Page says that her "art emerges from a Gothic sensibility, a place where horror and beauty exist in close proximity, where innocence encounters depravity, where the spirit is consumed and revived from moment to moment.”